kyklospi/eatery/README.md

 ### Key Features
 * REST API: Provides a set of RESTful endpoints for interacting with the backend services.
 * Spring Data JPA: ORM-based database interaction with support for various relational databases (MySQL, PostgreSQL, H2).
+* Notification: Sending of notification using Twilio Java API.
 * Exception Handling: Global exception handling using @ControllerAdvice.
 * Logging: Integrated logging using SLF4J with Logback.
-* Test Coverage: Unit tests and integration tests using JUnit and Mockito.
+* Test Coverage: Integration tests using SpringBoot tests and JUnit.
 * API Documentation: Auto-generated API documentation using Swagger (SpringDoc OpenAPI).

 ### Getting Started